Buffalo worst hit by Winter Storm Elliott as air travel in chaos across US - latest

 ‘Dangerous situation’ in Buffalo as storm kills dozens across US

-One of the coldest Christmas storms in modern memory has left at least at least 63 people dead across the United States, according to a tally by NBC News.
+One of the coldest Christmas storms in modern memory has left at least 63 people dead across the United States, according to a tally by NBC News.

 Winter storm Elliott’s icy bite saw temperatures plunge to record lows in parts of Montana, Pennsylvania, and Wyoming, and wrought havoc on Christmas travel plans.